FRC1076/FRCRevolution/amy_notes.md

-You can remove the SD card from the RR robot and boot it on a Raspberry Pi.
-However, the company has changed the defaut username/password so you can't log into it directly.

-You can insert an SD card with raspbian on it, install the RR code, and run it manually.
+# Hacking the Robot
+The RR robot has a Raspberry Pi under the hood and is running Raspbian.
+You can take out the SD card, put it on another Pi, and it will boot.
+However, the default username/password has been changed by Revolution Robotics.

+Because we'd rather not mess with code that already works the ideal thing to do is get another SD card with Raspbian on it, put code on it that can talk to the robot, and put it into the RR's brain.

-Revolution Robotics [publishes instructions](https://revolutionrobotics.org/pages/robot-framework-on-raspbian) on how to do this, they are slightly incorrect.
-Here are the instructions with a few tweaks:
+Revolution Robotics [publishes instructions](https://revolutionrobotics.org/pages/robot-framework-on-raspbian) on how to do this with their own software, however they are slightly incorrect.
+Below are the instructions with the one tweak needed to actually make it work:

 ```
 1. Download Raspbian and write it onto an SD card